-Campus Security (Safety Services) is the direct responsibility of the Vice President of Administration, while the Chief of Security is responsible for day-to-day operations.
-The security staff is comprised of individuals with extensive law enforcement/security experience and knowledge, and possesses an excellent working relationship with local law enforcement agencies including the Monroe County Sheriff's Department and the Michigan State Police.
+Safety Services are the direct responsibility of the Vice President of Administration, while the Chief of Safety Services is responsible for day-to-day operations.
+The Safety Services staff is comprised of individuals with extensive law enforcement/security experience and knowledge, and possesses an excellent working relationship with local law enforcement agencies including the Monroe County Sheriff's Department and the Michigan State Police.
 Criminal acts are investigated by local area law enforcement authorities.
-There are currently no memorandums of understanding between the Campus Security (Safety Services) and local law enforcement.
+There are currently no memorandums of understanding between the Safety Services and local law enforcement.

-Campus Security (Safety Services) provides a safe and secure campus environment for students, staff, faculty, and visitors.
+Safety Services provides a safe and secure campus environment for students, staff, faculty, and visitors.
 Both foot and vehicle security/safety patrols are conducted in order to minimize and deter the occurrence of crime, protect the peace, and serve the interests of the College.

-Campus Security (Safety Services): Office (734) 457-6007 - Cell (734) 735-9401.
+Safety Services: Office (734) 457-6007 - Cell (734) 735-9401.
 Office located in the Student Services/Administration Building (Building A), 1555 S. Raisinville Rd., Monroe, MI.